Ambleteuse (Hauts de France), France October 2024 (Tour 10)

 Our last night of the third tour was spent in France at a small two star campsite in the hamlet of Presles-et-Boves on the Aisne River and it was some time early in November.
 An increasing number of Covid lockdowns throughout mainland Europe had finally prompted us to conclude the tour and head back to the UK and we broke the journey from Colmar to Calais at the ‘Camping Le Domaine de la Nature’.
 No, it wasn’t a naturist campsite!

-No interesting photos, unfortunately; just two snaps of the River Aisne, where we walked the dogs.
-The campsite sits next to the river.
+Sadly, no interesting photos; just two snaps of the River Aisne, where we walked the dogs.
+A disappointing ending to a really great tour.

 Lille, France (Oct 2017)